xy994/amazon-sagemaker-models/README.md

-Follow these steps to create and launch a SageMaker Notebook:
+## Create a SageMaker Notebook Instance

 1. Open the Amazon SageMaker Console, select 'Notebook instances' on the left and then click on ‘Create notebook instance’ and give the notebook a name.